 Our last consideration is to examine what the ultimate global vision of a UBI may look like in the future, following the transformations in public awareness and international relationships that have been outlined in this discussion so far.
 There is certainly a value in attempting to envisage these new economic arrangements, even though it is futile to try and articulate the final policy details which will be the work of trained economists of the highest calibre, assuming this farsighted ideal is ever to come to pass.
 Let us not forget that the entire architecture of the global economy has to be restructured on a significantly more just and equitable basis, before the possibility of guaranteeing Article 25 in every country is remotely conceivable.

-To be sure, governments are incapable of protecting or promoting social rights for all citizens without rolling back the policies of the modern period that have greatly exacerbated economic insecurity, and legitimised the privatisation of the economy.
-The redirection of vast military expenditures to social needs is crucial, but we must also consider the need to reverse the many other policies and structures that have constrained governments of the global South since the 1980s and earlier, including the whole system of tax avoidance, unpayable sovereign debts and unfair trade arrangements.
-At such a time, we may anticipate Article 25 becoming an enforceable law of human rights within the United Nations, leading to the possibility of a UBI being seriously debated by all member states—and for the first time in history—as a global social policy tool that can help to guarantee Article 25 for every human being indefinitely.
+To be sure, governments are incapable of protecting social and economic rights for all citizens without rolling back the policies of the modern period that have greatly exacerbated economic insecurity, and legitimised the privatisation of the economy.
+The redirection of vast military expenditures to social needs is crucial, but we must also consider the need to transform the many other policies and structures that have constrained governments of the global South since the 1980s and earlier, including the whole system of tax avoidance, unpayable sovereign debts and unfair trade arrangements.
+At such a time, we may anticipate Article 25 becoming an enforceable law of human rights within the United Nations, leading to the possibility of a UBI being seriously debated by all member states as a means for achieving such an end.
+Then we may finally consider what a truly ‘universal’ basic income means—that is, as a global social policy tool which can help to guarantee the basic rights of every human being indefinitely.